-See above at Question 12. for the existing leverage ratio requirements for systemically important banks and Swiss G-SIBs or D-SIBs.
+See above at Question 13. and 14. for the existing leverage ratio requirements for systemically important banks and Swiss G-SIBs or D-SIBs.

-14. What liquidity requirements apply?
+16. What liquidity requirements apply?
 Has your jurisdiction implemented the Basel III liquidity requirements, including regarding LCR and NSFR?

 The Liquidity Ordinance reflects the final Basel III rules, in particular also on the LCR.
 Under the Liquidity Ordinance, Swiss banks, including SIBs, are subject to a minimum LCR requirement of 100%.
-SIBs are also subject to the the associated disclosure requirements, and, based on FINMA requirements, a minimum LCR of 110% at all times.